Search

 If you or someone you know is in immediate distress or thinking about hurting themselves, call the National Suicide Prevention Lifeline by simply dialing 988.
 This new, shorter phone number makes it easier for people to remember and access mental health crisis services.
 You can also text the word “Hello” to 741741, the Crisis Text Line.
 988 is now active across the United States.
 It’s important to talk to someone now if you or a loved one needs help or are experiencing a crisis.

-Difficult Conversations – Talking to kids about anxiety and depression.
-How to spot when your child needs help
+Difficult conversations – talking to kids about anxiety and depression.

 It’s perfectly normal for kids to feel sad, down, or irritable for short periods.
 When these feelings linger for weeks, or months, it might be depression.